FreddyB200/ClinicFlow/README.md

 # Medical Appointments Management System

-This project is a robust platform for managing medical appointments, doctors, patients, users, and specialties.
+This project is a platform for managing medical appointments, doctors, patients, users, and specialties.
 It is designed with a professional architecture using Spring Boot, PostgreSQL, and Docker.
 The system is structured to be easily extendable and ready for integration with modern frontends and advanced security.

 ## Main Features
 - Doctor, Patient, Appointment, Specialty, and User management